 In developing subject matter for artworks, students explore ways to express personal beliefs, opinions and feelings.
 They manipulate a variety of media and materials in a range of art forms, recording and reflecting on their artistic achievements.

-Paired unit combination - GEVAR
+Paired unit combination - GEVAR.
+Two semester units running concurrently.

-Assessment types for both units:

 Production 70%

 Analysis 15%

 Investigation 15%

 Learning Area Grade minimum 'C' grade in Year 10 English and Learning Area Grade minimum 'C' grade in Year 10 Visual Arts.